 To maintain operation, the franchisee is expected to shoulder the following costs.

-These are the expenses expected to be paid on a monthly basis such as royalty fees and marketing fees.
+11. Recurring expenses – these are the expenses expected to be paid on a monthly basis

 12. Cost of goods such as materials or ingredients